In-kind impact campaign strategy support to feature length documentary filmmakers

 For a documentary film to make a difference, a solid strategy for audience engagement and strong partnerships are key.
 Filmmakers often lack time to do this work themselves or the expertise and the funds to pay for it.
 Emerging artists, creators of color, and other underrepresented artists can face the biggest hurdles, despite the potential of their projects.
 Working Films’ response to this challenge is the Impact Kickstart, a program offering in-kind strategy development to underrepresented documentary makers with feature films in progress that hold great promise to catalyze action to address critical issues of our time.

-Impact Kickstart is part of Docs In Action, a program of Working Films supported by the John D. And Catherine T. MacArthur Foundation.
+Impact Kickstart is a program of Working Films supported by the John D. And Catherine T. MacArthur Foundation.